A Low Complexity Algorithm with $O(\sqrt{T})$ Regret and $O(1)$ Constraint Violations for Online Convex Optimization with Long Term Constraints: Experiment

-We run our algorithm, Algorithm 1 in \cite{Mehdavi12JMLR} and the Algorithm in \cite{Jenatton16ICML} with $\beta =1/2$ and $\beta = 2/3$; and plot the cumulative regret and the cumulative constraint violations in Figure \ref{fig:regret} and Figure \ref{fig:constraint}, respectively.
-Figure \ref{fig:regret} shows that the first $3$ algorithms have similar regret since they are all proven to have $O(\sqrt{T})$ regret and the Algorithm in \cite{Jenatton16ICML} with $\beta = 2/3$ has the largest regret since it has $O(T^{2/3})$ regret.
+We run our proposed Algorithm \ref{alg:new-alg}, our proposed Algorithm \ref{alg:new-alg} with the doubling trick (without knowing $T=5000$), Algorithm 1 in \citet{Mehdavi12JMLR} and the Algorithm in \citet{Jenatton16ICML} with $\beta =1/2$ and $\beta = 2/3$ over $1000$ independent experiments generated from the above distribution setting.
+Figure \ref{fig:regret} and Figure \ref{fig:constraint} plot the cumulative regret and the cumulative constraint violations (averaged over $1000$ independent experiments), respectively.
+Figure \ref{fig:regret} shows that the first $3$ algorithms have similar regret since they are all proven to have $O(\sqrt{T})$ regret and the Algorithm in \citet{Jenatton16ICML} with $\beta = 2/3$ has the largest regret since it has $O(T^{2/3})$ regret.
 Figure \ref{fig:constraint} shows that our algorithm has the smallest constraint violation since the constraint violation of our algorithm is bounded by a constant and does not grow with $T$ while the other algorithms have $O(T^{3/4})$ or $O(T^{2/3})$ constraint violations.